csu-hci-projects/FA24-LaraG-MooreT/README.md

     + Boss spawns after all targets destroyed
     + Ends game
 * Updated projectile to damage player
     + Bullests shot by both players and Boss damage player if the collide
+* Implemented Some UI
+    + The health, ammo, and targets hit count
+    + The Death screen UI
+    + The pause menu UI
 ### Tyler Moore

 ## References